SpiritBaker/Difficulty-and-AI/README.md

 - Added AI scripting that upgrades Forts and deletes redundant Forts.
 - War Enthusiasm changes, secondary participants are affected by balance of forces.
 - Fix for logic behind Religious interaction.
 Orthodox Icons and Anglican aspects.
 - AI should use knowledge sharing more often.
+(Removed, affects the game to much)
 - Some AI personalities can dev push institisions.
 - Increased AI budget fraction for missionary maintenance.
 - Lowering early game cannons ratio for AI.
 - Lowering AI transport ship ratio.
--AI should use guarantee less often.
+- AI should use guarantee less often.
 - Changed AI reasons for giving subsidies, AI will prioritize sending it to Allies in debt.
 - Increasing AI score for accepting cultures.
 - Enabling various decisions for AI.
 For example building canals.